-Chartered Accountants are widely considered by industry insiders to be the first officially certified accounting professionals.
+Chartered Accountants are widely considered by industry insiders to be the first officially certified professionals in accountancy.

 What originally started in 1850s Britain has gone on to gain worldwide acclaim and respect.

-Like other certified accounting professionals CA’s work in many accounting and finance fields including management, taxation and auditing in both the private and public sector.
+Like other certified accounting professionals, CA’s work in many accounting and finance fields.
+Their practical experience typically includes management, taxation, and auditing in both the private and public sector.